eez-open/studio/help/en-US/components/actions/ClipboardWrite.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Upisuje podatak zadan kroz `data` property na clipboard, koji može biti text ili image.
+Writes data specified through the `data` property to the clipboard, which can be text or image.

 # PROPERTIES

-## Data [DRAFT]
+## Data

-Podatak koji se upisuje na clipboard.
-Može biti tipa `string` ili `blob`.
-Ako je `blob` onda se podrazumjeva da je u pitanju image.
+Data that is written to the clipboard.
+It can be of type `string` or `blob`.
+If it is of type `blob', then it is assumed that it is an image.

 # INPUTS